 At the Center for Home Care Policy & Research, Mrs. Shah has worked on Health Related Quality of Life: Elders in Long Term Care (PI: Naylor, National Institute on Aging), a collaborative effort with University of Pennsylvania School of Nursing.
 The study focused on the differences in quality of life between new enrollees in three different long-term care settings: home and community based services, assisted living facilities, and nursing homes.
 The Post-Acute Care Payment Demonstration (PI: Gage, CMS), an effort to standardize reimbursement across various post-acute settings.
 An intervention initiative launched with the University of Rochester School of Nursing, Self-Management of Urine Flow in Long-term Urinary Catheter Users (PI: Wilde, National Institute of Health).
 The randomized intervention study enrolled participants with indwelling catheters to study the effects of self-management on decreased adverse outcomes.
 A study analyzing national Medicare data Comparative Effectiveness of Intensive Home Health and MD visits in Heart Failure (PI: Murtaugh, Agency for Healthcare Research and Quality), an initiative to improve heart failure patient outcomes by identifying the most effective combination of home health nursing visits and physician follow-up in reducing rehospitalization and to determine where some patients benefit more than others.
 A policy driven project funded by a foundation, Promoting Integrated Care for Dual Eligibles (PRIDE, PI: Feldman, Commonwealth Fund), which convened a nationally represented advisory board as well as a consortium of community based nonprofit health plans, and selected by experts in key states.
 Facilitated community based assessments of elder with local organizations through the AdvantAge Initiative (Oberlink).
 Rockaway Wellness Partnership (PI: Oberlink, New York State Social Services Block Grant) A health coach and wellness worker led outreach in the Far Rockaway, a community devastated by Hurricane Sandy.
 The project partnered with providers who had long left the damaged area and brought them back to support vulnerable and forgotten community.
 The outreach gave hope and built morale while connecting those in need to the right providers, and acted as much needed advocates for those in need.

-Sridevi Sridharan, MS, Statistical Analyst, joined VNSNY’s Center for Home Care Policy & Research as a Consultant in August 2008.
+Sridevi Sridharan, MS, Senior Systems Analyst & Programmer, joined VNSNY’s Center for Home Care Policy & Research as a Consultant in August 2008.
 Soon after, in December 2008, she joined the center as a full-time staff member.
 She has a BS in Computer Science and MS in Biomedical Engineering.
 Prior to joining the center, Sridevi worked as a Statistical Programmer for Health Care and Pharmaceutical companies.

 At the Center, Sridevi works closely with the Research Center Project Managers and assists in the design and implementation of patient enrollment for research studies, produces statistical summaries and quantitative analyses.
 She is currently working on the following projects: Cognitive-Behavioral Pain Self-Management, Washington Heights / Inwood Informatics Infrastructure for Community-Centered Comparative Effectiveness Research, Home-Based Blood Pressure Interventions for African Americans, Improving Medication Management Practices and Center for Stroke Disparities Solutions.